HEPATITIS A

 • In the acute phase of the illness, you should avoid physical exercise wherever possible.
 Depending on the severity of the symptoms, staying in bed may be useful.

-• In the initial phase of the illness, you should eat high-carb and low-fat foods.
+• In the early stages of the illness, you should eat high-carb and low-fat foods.

 • It is particularly important to avoid alcohol.